Miracloon/pflotran-documentation/source/user_guide/cards/process_model_cards/thermal_properties_card.rst

  Thermal conductivity of porous medium that does not depend on temperature or saturation [W/m-K].

 REFERENCE_TEMPERATURE <float>
- This temperature is subtracted from the actual temperature before the calcuation (useful for conversion from Cesius to Kelvin, or to shift the zero a polynomial) [C]
+ This temperature is subtracted from the actual temperature before the calculation (useful for conversion from Celsius to Kelvin, or to shift the zero a polynomial) [C]

 EXPONENT <float>
  In the POWER model, this is the exponent of temperature, called :math:`\gamma` [-].